 Ripe juicy tomatoes!
 Everyone loves to grow tomatoes in their summer garden, but by growing hydroponic tomatoes, you can enjoy these popular fruits year round.
 Tomatoes are highly nutritious, range in variety, and bring color and flavor to that favorite dinner staple... salad.

 Tomatoes are probably the most popular hydroponic vegetable, and are usually very successful.
 Hydroponic tomatoes can ripen as much as 8 weeks earlier and produce more fruit than soil-planted plants.

-Keep a constantly renewed batch of seedlings, plants and harvest going for cycling and year-round production of delicious salad tomatoes.
-Full grown tomato vines have a tremendous capacity for water and food, so watch your nutrient reservoir levels.
+Keep a constantly renewed batch of seedlings, plants and harvest going for cycling and year-round production of delicious juicy tomatoes.
+Growing hydroponic tomatoes feeds your salad bowl year-round.

 Tomatoes do best if you prune them to a single stem supported by a string or trellis.
-Choose one main stem and train it up, eliminating other side stems and snapping off the "suckers" (shoots which sprout between the main stem and each leaf petiole: see photo of suckers below).
+Choose one main stem and train it up, eliminating other side stems and snapping off the "suckers" (shoots which sprout between the main stem and each leaf petiole: see photo of suckers above).